jgv/svpply-node/readme.md

 # Svpply

-A Node.js wrapper for the "Svpply API":https://developer.svpply.com.
-Right now there is only coverage for non-authenticated calls.
-Check out the Svpply API "docs":https://developer.svpply.com as well.
+A Node.js wrapper for the [Svpply API](https://developer.svpply.com).
+Right now there is only coverage for non-authenticated calls, contributions are more than welcome.
+Check out the Svpply API [docs](https://developer.svpply.com) for very thorough documentation of all the calls.

+Parts of this wrapper were extracted from [Tug of Store](http://tugofstore.com), an API experiment by [OKFocus](http://okfoc.us).

 ## Installation